-- Criminal History Background check
+- Criminal History Background check and fingerprinting

 - Negative TB test

-- Infant child CPR and First Aid training
+- > Infant/Child CPR and First Aid training

 - Blood-borne pathogens training

 - Orientation to center policies and procedures

-- 30 Basic STARS

-- Child Abuse Prevention

 The Whatcom Family YMCA values community support in the form of volunteerism.
 All volunteers will be accompanied by a teacher when with the children.
 All volunteers must have a cleared criminal background check, TB test and an orientation to the center.
 Volunteers are not included in teacher - child ratios.